rlawrenc/cosc_304/labs/lab10/README_Unit13.md

 16. The Access Control page is displayed.
 Only users defined in the access control list may access this application.

 17. Now, add users to the access control list.
-You add the three users you created in a previous step and also your workspace administrator username.
+You add the three users you created in a previous step and your workspace administrator username.

-	- apex_admin is the administrator and so can modify anything including the user privileges
+	- apex_admin is the administrator and so can modify anything, including the user privileges
 	- apex_dev is the developer and is allowed to edit application data.
 However, this user cannot change the application administration settings
-	- apex_user is the end user and can only view the application but cannot make any changes to the data
+	- apex_user is the end-user and can only view the application but cannot make any changes to the data
 	- < your username > is the administrator.
 Click Users.